 Another great pro of a hybrid mattress is its cooling ability.
 The spring core in the lower section of the mattress facilitates airflow between the coils.
 This has a natural cooling effect, drawing warm air away from the mattress surface while you sleep.

 In contrast, foam mattresses such as memory foam tend to trap heat around your body.
 And, the solid nature of the foam means air cannot move through the mattress.
 If you are a hot sleeper or live in a warm climate – a hybrid is a great choice.

 SUITABLE FOR ALL SLEEPING POSITIONS

 Hybrids work well for all sleeping positions.
 Whether you are a side sleeper, back sleeper, or stomach sleeper – there’s a hybrid mattress for you.
+That’s one of the reasons they are so popular.
 The soft foam layer provides soft cushioning that cradles your body and relieves pressure points.

 And, the innerspring core below provides strength, stability, and responsive movement.
 They are available in a range of firmness levels, from soft to firm.
 Heavier individuals will sleep better on firmer mattresses and lightweight people will feel more comfortable on softer models.

 Another great pro of a hybrid mattress is its ability to relieve pressure on stress points while you sleep.
 If you are used to sleeping on a traditional mattress but often wake up with stiff or sore hips and shoulders – then a hybrid mattress may be just what you need.

 The foam comfort layer of a hybrid mattress is much thicker and more effective than the thin layer on a traditional spring mattress.
 It is specially designed to absorb pressure and contour the shape of your body while you sleep.